-I believe that energy, vitality, health and happiness is everybody’s birth-right and that health can be reclaimed at any age.
+I believe that femergy – our energy, vitality, health and happiness is our birth-right and that we can reclaim our health at any age.

-I believe our body is much wiser than we are; we must learn to hear it whisper, before it starts to scream.
+I believe our body is much wiser than we are; we must learn its whispers, before we hear it scream.

-But food isn’t our only medicine: our metabolism and digestion, the quality of our sleep; how we move our bodies; manage stress; and our inner and outer ‘connectedness’, are all essential for true health.
+But food isn’t our only medicine: our metabolism and digestion, the quality of our sleep; how we move our bodies; how we manage stress and nurture our inner and outer ‘connectedness’; and how we look after our nest and our environment are all essential for true health.

-We are much more than the sum of our parts; true health means living a ‘whole’ life.
+We are much more than the sum of our parts; femergy and true health means living a ‘whole’ life.

-Good food is more than a nutritious fuel; it’s a delicious gift from Nature to be relished.
+Good food is more than just fuel; it’s fundamental information for our body AND it’s Mother Nature’s delicious gift to be enjoyed.

-I believe that each of us is responsible our own health and happiness and that self-knowledge and education opens the door to better choices, better decisions and a better life for ourselves and for our children.
+I believe that each of us is responsible our own health and happiness; information, inspiration and support opens the door to self-knowledge – and to better choices, better decisions and a better life for ourselves and for our children.

 I believe that optimum energy, vitality, health and happiness isn’t a destination – it’s a 24/7 journey, for life.

-And I BELIEVE WOMEN MATTER – really matter.
+And I BELIEVE WOMEN MATTER – we really matter.

 We women hold the family and the world in the palm of our hand and it’s a very heavy responsibility.
 Our roles of Queen, Mother, Wise Woman, Lover call on us to be deeply intuitive and intensely concerned with our young, our mate and our ‘pack’.